Curriculum, four-year timeline, and information regarding internship, comprehensive exams, dissertation, and grades

 After approval of the research proposal, the student will conduct research for the dissertation, which will include the elements required in the research proposal, as well as a section of findings, analysis and discussion of the findings, and summary and conclusion.
 Upon completion of a defensible draft of the dissertation, the student will submit the draft to all members of the dissertation committee.
 The student will also place a copy of the dissertation at the front desk in the Sociology Department, which may be read by interested faculty or students.
 The committee chair will schedule a defense to be held not less than one week after distribution of the final defense draft and its placement at the front desk of the Sociology Department, and not more than two weeks after its distribution.
 In the defense, the student will present his or her work and then respond to questions and criticisms from members of the committee.
 The student will be responsible for making any final changes required by committee members.
 Upon completion of the final document, it will be distributed to committee members and submitted to the University, following its applicable guidelines.

-By combining rigorous courses in quantitative and qualitative research methods and theory with substantive areas (e.g., the sociologies of crime and delinquency; the environment; work, labor markets, and welfare; the family; medicine and mental health; education; and inequalities based on race, ethnicity, gender, and social class) with internship placements in governmental, non-profit, charitable, private, and non-governmental organizations, the proposed program will provide students with the data gathering and analytic tools needed to investigate and discover new knowledge about social problems, issues, and trends and to offer specific policy recommendations toward the mitigation of such issues in applied settings.
-In addition, by requiring the completion of a comprehensive exam, dissertation proposal, and dissertation, the proposed program will provide students with the training and educational guidance needed to advance beyond concrete understandings of specific social issues in localized settings and toward more generalized and theoretically driven explanations of sociological trends.
+By combining rigorous courses in quantitative and qualitative research methods and theory with substantive areas (e.g., the sociologies of crime and delinquency; the environment; work, labor markets, and welfare; the family; medicine and mental health; education; and inequalities based on race, ethnicity, gender, and social class) with internship placements in governmental, non-profit, charitable, private, and non-governmental organizations, the program provides students with the data gathering and analytic tools needed to investigate and discover new knowledge about social problems, issues, and trends and to offer specific policy recommendations toward the mitigation of such issues in applied settings.
+In addition, by requiring the completion of a comprehensive exam, dissertation proposal, and dissertation, the program provides students with the training and educational guidance needed to advance beyond concrete understandings of specific social issues in localized settings and toward more generalized and theoretically driven explanations of sociological trends.